EnableX/One-to-One-Video-Chat-Sample-Web-Application/README.md

 * Get your App ID and App Key

 ## 4. Installation
+Two methods are provided
+- Setup everything using script or
+- Follow step by step instructions to setup

 ### 4.1 Configure and run the app using Script
 Prerequisite: latest version of `Node.js` and `git` Installed